Farama-Foundation/SuperSuit/README.md

 [![Build Status](https://travis-ci.com/PettingZoo-Team/SuperSuit.svg?branch=master)](https://travis-ci.com/PettingZoo-Team/SuperSuit)

 SuperSuit introduces a collection of small functions which can wrap reinforcement learning environments to do preprocessing ('microwrappers').
-We support Gym for single agent environments and PettingZoo for multi-agent environments.
+We support Gym for single agent environments and PettingZoo for multi-agent environments (both AECEnv and ParallelEnv environments).
 Using it to convert space invaders to have a grey scale observation space and stack the last 4 frames looks like:

 ```
 import gym